Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Methods

-where $\lVert . \rVert$ is the set cardinality, $\Hat{\mathbf{Y}}_c$ is the set of predicted pixels as class $c$, $\mathbf{Y}_c$ is the set of pixels in ground-truth as class $c$, and $\mathcal{C}$ is the set of classes.
-Furthermore, we evaluated the precision of inter-class boundaries using the average distance error (ADE) along the radial direction and modified Hausdorff distance (MHD) \cite{dubuisson1994modified} in 2D within the cross-section,
+where $\lVert \cdot \rVert$ is the set cardinality, $\Hat{\mathbf{Y}}_c$ is the set of predicted pixels as class $c$, $\mathbf{Y}_c$ is the set of pixels in ground-truth as class $c$, $\mathcal{C}$ is the set of classes, and $\cap$ is the intersection operation.
+Furthermore, we evaluated the precision of inter-class boundaries using the average distance error (ADE) along the radial direction and modified Hausdorff distance (MHD) \cite{dubuisson1994modified} in 2D within the cross-section: